Cultural identity: Language

-Language allows for people in the group to discuss their values, beliefs, and customs, all of which help to create cultural identity.
-When children lose their languages, they lose part or all of their cultural identity.
+Language allows for people in a group to communicate their values, beliefs, and customs, all of which contribute to creating a cultural identity.
+It was for a long time believed that if children lose their languages, they lose part or all of their cultural identity.
 When students who are non-native English speakers, go to classes where they are required to speak only English, they feel that their native language has no value.
-Often this leads to loss of their culture and language altogether and this can lead to either a massive change in cultural identity, or they find themselves struggling to understand who they are.
+Some studies found, that this leads to loss of their culture and language altogether and this can lead to either a massive change in cultural identity, or they find themselves struggling to understand who they are.
 Language also includes the way people speak with peers, family members, authority figures, and strangers, including the tone and familiarity that is included in the language.
 The learning process can also be affected by cultural identity via the understanding of specific words, and the preference for specific words when learning and using a second language.
-Since many aspects of a person's cultural identity can be changed, such as citizenship or influence from outside cultures can change cultural traditions, language is a main component of cultural identity.
+Since many aspects of a person's cultural identity can be changed, such as citizenship or influence from outside cultures, language is a major component of cultural identity.
+However, more recent research could show, that language may be not a crucial part of a person's identity or cultural identity.